 “2 to 1 Baccarat” means a form of Baccarat where Banker hands and Player hands are paid odds of 2 to 1 when they win with a three card total of either eight (8) or nine (9) (i.e. not a Natural) and are paid odds of 1 to 1 for any other winning result subject to rule 13.4.
 Both the Player and the Banker hand lose when the result is a Tie.

+1.2 In this division, where the Dealer is required to call “No more bets”, this requirement shall be achieved by the Dealer verbally calling “No more bets”, a notice being displayed on the table to that effect and/or the Dealer indicating or signalling to that effect (as determined by the Casino Operator at its discretion).

 2.0 Application

 2.1 The rules contained in this division, together with the general rules contained in division 1, shall apply to the game of Baccarat.